Community Benefit Reporting

 - To increase access and quality of care to underserved populations within the community, ECHN sponsored a telephone service that referred 150 Medicaid and uninsured individuals to local healthcare professionals.

 - Partnering with more than 15 local educational institutions, ECHN dedicated more than $905,000 to providing a clinical setting for more than 450 students including physicians, nurses, radiologic technicians, respiratory technicians and physical therapists.

 - Free meeting space was provided to more than 30 not-for-profit organizations and community groups whose primary purpose is to improve health and wellness in the local community.

 Read the Manchester Memorial Hospital 2012 Community Benefit Report

 Read the Rockville General Hospital 2012 Community Benefit Report

 Assessing Your Health Needs

-Recently ECHN conducted a comprehensive Community Health Needs Assessment (CHNA) of the 19 towns it serves east of the river.
-ECHN’s goal was to identify the areas’ current health care needs.
+Recently ECHN conducted a comprehensive Community Health Needs Assessment (CHNA) of the towns of Manchester and Vernon.
+The goal was to identify the areas’ current health care needs.
 To do this, publicly available data from the U.S. Census Bureau, local and state health departments, and many other community agencies were examined and residents and community representatives were surveyed.

 “The knowledge gained by conducting this survey is invaluable,” says Dennis McConville, ECHN’s Chief Strategy Officer.
 “Identifying the key health issues facing our community neighbors will enable us to evaluate the programs that we currently offer and develop programs that address the specific needs.”